Thermodynamic uncertainty relation for Langevin dynamics by scaling time: Results

 \subsection{Overdamped Langevin dynamics}

-We analyze a \(d\)-dimensional system, working in discrete time and ultimately recovering continuous-time results by taking the limit \(\Delta t \to 0\); the continuous trajectory \(\mathbf{x}(t)\) becomes the collection of discrete points \(\{\mathbf{x}_i\}\), and similarly with the noise \(\boldsymbol{\xi}(t)\).
+We analyze a \(d\)-dimensional system, working in discrete time and ultimately recovering continuous-time results by taking the limit \(\Delta t \to 0\).
+In this limit, the collection of discrete points \(\{\mathbf{x}_i\}\) becomes the continuous trajectory \(\mathbf{x}(t)\).
+Similarly, the collection of noise \(\{\boldsymbol{\xi}_i\}\) becomes the continuous-time white-noise process \(\boldsymbol{\xi}(t)\).
 The overdamped Langevin equation is given by

 or in discretized form as